-Overnight Oats with Chia Seeds is an easy, no-cook breakfast in which rolled oats and chia seeds are soaked in almond milk until tender.
-This healthy, grab-and-go breakfast is lightly sweetened with regular or sugar-free maple syrup and is easy to customize.
+Overnight Oats with Chia Seeds is an easy, no-cook breakfast with rolled oats and chia seeds soaked in almond milk and lightly sweetened with regular or sugar-free maple syrup.
+Learn how to make this healthy, easy-to-make-ahead breakfast with 4 delicious variations.

 Jump to: